elastic/kibana/x-pack/plugins/triggers_actions_ui/README.md

 ## Embed the Create Alert flyout within any Kibana plugin

 Follow the instructions bellow to embed the Create Alert flyout within any Kibana plugin:
-1. Add TriggersAndActionsUIPublicPluginSetup to Kibana plugin setup dependencies:
+1. Add TriggersAndActionsUIPublicPluginStart to Kibana plugin setup dependencies:

 ```
-triggersActionsUi: TriggersAndActionsUIPublicPluginSetup;
+triggersActionsUi: TriggersAndActionsUIPublicPluginStart;
 ```
-Then this dependency will be used to embed Create Alert flyout or register new alert/action type.
+Then this dependency will be used to embed Create Alert flyout.

-2. Add Create Alert flyout to React component:
+2. Add Create Alert flyout to React component using triggersActionsUi start contract:
 ```
 // in the component state definition section
 const [alertFlyoutVisible, setAlertFlyoutVisibility] = useState<boolean>(false);